Hospital Bag Checklist: Must-Have Items

 2. Baby Clothes

 If you're wondering "what should I bring to the hospital?", don't forget newborn baby clothes!
 Just like you, your little one is going to need something cute and cosy to wear when they arrive in the world.
 Remember, babies come from a warm 36 degrees inside your body and the outside world, particularly a hospital is cold.
 We recommend long sleeve bodysuits and rompers.
-You'll also need other baby essentials, include baby wraps and blankets
+You'll also need other baby essentials, include muslin wraps

 3. Your Favourite Toiletries